icinganalysis/icinganalysis.github.io/content/NACA-TN-3338.md

 NACA-TN-3338 cites 13 publications:

-- Brun, Rinaldo J., and Mergler, Harry W.: Impingement of Water Droplets on a Cylinder in an Incompressible Flow Field and Evaluation of Rotating Multicylinder Method for Measurement of Droplet-Size Distribution, Volume-Median Droplet Size, and Liquid-Water Content in Clouds.
-NACA-TN-2904, 1953.
+- BBrun, Rinaldo J., and Mergler, Harry W.: Impingement of Water Droplets on a Cylinder in an Incompressible Flow Field and Evaluation of Rotating Multicylinder Method for Measurement of Droplet-Size Distribution, Volume-Median Droplet Size, and Liquid-Water Content in Clouds.
+NACA-TN-2904, 1953 [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19930083606).
 - Langmuir, Irving, and Blodgett, Katherine B.: A Mathematical Investigation of Water Droplet Trajectories.
 Tech.
 Rep. No. 5418, Air Materiel Command, AAF, Feb.
 19, 1946.
 (Contract No. W-33-038-ac-9151 with General Electric Co.)
 - Tribus, Myron: "Modern Icing Technology" 1952. [lib.umich.edu](https://deepblue.lib.umich.edu/bitstream/handle/2027.42/7990/bad2682.0001.001.pdf?sequence=5)
 - Bergrun, Norman R.: A Method for Numerically Calculating the Area and Distribution of Water Impingement on the Leading Edge of an Airfoil in a Cloud.
 NACA-TN-1397, 1947 [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19810068678).